Even during a war, it is so difficult to resolve the issue “in one fell swoop”

 The head of the State Service for Ethnopolitics, Viktor Yelensky, objects.
 He convinces: the mentioned articles of the Convention only highlight the grounds that can serve to restrict human rights.
 The official advises to turn to the comments of the Main Legal Department of the Verkhovna Rada, which Poturaev’s committee ignores.

 “...
-Neither the Constitution of Ukraine and the European Convention on Human Rights, to which the bill refers, nor the International Covenant on Civil and Political Rights, which also protects these freedoms, which, however, is not mentioned in the text of the draft, provide for the possibility of limiting the right to freedom conscience, religion and association in religious organizations in the interests of national security,” note lawyers of the Verkhovna Rada.
-“Thus, according to the second part of Article 35 of the Constitution of Ukraine, the exercise of this right can be limited by law only in the interests of protecting and defending human rights.
+Neither the Constitution of Ukraine and the European Convention on Human Rights, to which the bill refers, nor the International Covenant on Civil and Political Rights, which also protects these freedoms, which, however, is not mentioned in the text of the draft, provide for the possibility of limiting the right to freedom conscience, religion and associations in religious organizations in the interests of national security,” note lawyers of the Verkhovna Rada, “Thus, according to the second part of Article 35 of the Constitution of Ukraine, the exercise of this right can be limited by law only in the interests protection and defense of human rights.

 Legalize parishes of the Moscow Church?